Kim Kardashian Is Actually Back: Family Post On Instagram But Drops ‘West’ From Twitter Handle

 A photo posted by Kim Kardashian West (@kimkardashian) on

-Ever since being robbed of over $10 million worth of jewelry in Paris, including her multi-million dollar engagement ring, Kim has been wearing a simple, white gold wedding band around her ring finger.
+Ever since being robbed of over $10 million worth of jewelry in Paris, including her multi-million dollar engagement ring, Kim has been wearing a simple, white gold wedding band on her ring finger.

 Does the family footage on Kim’s app and the photograph she shared on Instagram and Twitter hint towards a social media comeback for Kim Kardashian in 2017?